dfinity/portal/docs/samples/t-ecdsa-sample.md

 ## Signing

-Computing threshold ECDSA signatures is the core functionality of this feature.
-Canisters do not hold ECDSA keys themselves, but keys are derived from a master key held by dedicated subnets.
+Computing threshold ECDSA signatures is the core functionality of this feature. **Canisters do not hold ECDSA keys themselves**, but keys are derived from a master key held by dedicated subnets.
 A canister can request the computation of a signature through the management canister API.
 The request is then routed to a subnet holding the specified key and the subnet computes the requested signature using threshold cryptography.
 Thereby, it derives the canister root key or a key obtained through further derivation, as part of the signature protocol, from a shared secret and the requesting canister's principal identifier.
 Thus, a canister can only request signatures to be created for their canister root key or a key derived from it.
 This means, canisters "control" their private ECDSA keys in that they decide when signatures are to be created with them, but don't hold a private key themselves.

 ```
   public shared (msg) func sign(message_hash: Blob) : async { #Ok : { signature: Blob };  #Err : Text } {